glennhickey/vg2sg/README.md

 ## Algorithm

 Iteratatively add VG paths to side graph.
 Consecutive VG nodes will be merged greedily when possible.

+**Constraints**
+1. Only paths are converted.
+Nodes and edges that aren't in at least one path are ignored.
+2. Cigar edits in paths are not supported.
+Any non-trivial (snp/indel in cigar) edits will result in an error.

 ## Important